storybookjs/ember/docs/addons/addons-api.md

 <!-- prettier-ignore-end -->

-Allows for both setting subscriptions to events and getting the emitter for emitting custom events unto the channel.
+Allows both setting subscriptions to events and getting the emitter for emitting custom events to the channel.

 The messages can be listened to on both the iframe and the manager side.